cpkarma/Mass-Cpanel-Checker-Php/README.md

-# Mass Cpanel Checker Php
+# Mass Active Cpanel Checker Php

 One of the best and accurate Mass Cpanel Checker In Php Cli